NathSSH/derpys-script-loader/readme.txt

  if you have issues updating you may need to delete "_derpy_script_loader/scripts/loadact.lua" as it has been deprecated

 scripts:
- put scripts into "_derpy_script_loader/scripts" by following the instructions in whatever mod you are trying to install see the included "install.png" for help as some mods are single files and some are entire folders "loadanim.lua" is the only built-in script so that other scripts can rely on it being there
+ put scripts into "_derpy_script_loader/scripts" by following the instructions for whatever mod you are installing see the included "install.png" for help as some mods are single files and some are entire folders or even zips "loadanim.lua" is built-in so other mods can rely on it, and server_browser so you can get started quickly

 -- information --